phyhuhu/Adoption_Agency/README.md

 # Adoption Agency

-Build a web application for a Pet Adoption Agency by using Flask, SQLAlchemy, PostgreSQL, and WTForm.
+A web application for a Pet Adoption Agency, build by Flask, SQLAlchemy, PostgreSQL, and WTForm.